Education policy of the second Trump administration

 Under the second presidency of Donald Trump, the federal government of the United States has sought to influence many aspects of education.
 President Donald Trump appointed Linda McMahon, a co-founder and former CEO of WWE, to be the United States secretary of education.
 McMahon was confirmed by the U.S. Senate by a vote of 51–45 on March 3, 2025.
 Trump and McMahon have sought to dismantle the U.S. Department of Education; on March 20, Trump signed an executive order directing the secretary of education to "facilitate the closure" of the department, and the Trump administration has sought to cut nearly all of its employees.
 Trump has said that the disbursement of student financial aid and student loans would be transferred to the Small Business Administration, while the U.S. Department of Health and Human Services would assume responsibility for the education department's special needs and nutrition programs.

 The Trump administration has also sought to crack down on universities that it accuses of antisemitism and that it perceives as having a left-wing bias that discriminates against conservative students.
-The administration paused over in federal funding for Columbia University in March 2025, causing Columbia's leaders to agree to the government's demands, including the suspension or expulsion of students who participated in Columbia's 2024 pro-Palestinian campus occupations, taking steps to combat antisemitism at the university, and enacting changes to its admissions policies.
-The Trump administration also paused funding to many other universities; in April 2025, Harvard University publicly refused and criticized similar demands made by the Trump administration, filing a lawsuit against them and saying that the demands were an illegal overreach of government authority.
+The administration paused billions in federal funding to universities.
+Multiple universities have reached settlements with the administration, agreeing to its demands, including the suspension or expulsion of students who participated in 2024 pro-Palestinian campus occupations, taking steps to adopt pro-Israel policies (such as adopting the IHRA definition of antisemitism), paying fines, and enacting changes to its admissions policies.
+Harvard University publicly refused and criticized demands made by the Trump administration, filing a lawsuit against them and saying that the demands were an illegal overreach of government authority.
 In response, the administration paused over $2 billion in funding for Harvard.
 On September 3, 2025, Judge Allison D. Burroughs found the funding freeze illegal, writing that the government had infringed upon Harvard's free speech rights and that it was "difficult to conclude anything other than that defendants used antisemitism as a smokescreen for a targeted, ideologically-motivated assault on this country's premier universities".